 - The game theory behind investing and restructuring in distressed situations

-- Estimating the value available for distribution
+- Introduction to the process of estimating the value available for distribution

 - Identifying the fulcrum security